GenevieveMilliken/New_Orleans_Recipe_Network/README.md

-# New Orleans Recipe Network Viz
+# WIP - New Orleans Recipe Network Viz

-The holy trinity of Cajun and Creole cooking is made up of onion, celery and bell pepper.
-I wanted to see how these, and other ingredients, appear in classic New Orleans recipes.
+Onion, celery, and bell pepper make up the "holy trinity" of Cajun and Creole cooking.
+In looking at a range of Classic New Orleans recipes, I wanted to see how these, and other ingredients, are paired with one another to create the distinct flavor profiles of Southern Louisiana cooking.